StanPlatinum/snapshot-attack-demo/README.md

 (sudo) docker run -it --privileged -p $Redis_Server_Port:6379 -v $Host_SGX_Driver_Path:/dev/sgx --name "snapshot-demo" $Your_Image_Name
 ```

-Here `$Redis_Server_Port` is the host port number that you would like to expose for the in-container Redis server, while `$Host_SGX_Driver_Path` is the device path of your installed SGX driver.
+Here `$Redis_Server_Port` is the host port number that you would like to expose for the in-container Redis server, while `$Host_SGX_Driver_Path` is the abovementioned device path of your installed SGX driver.

 #### Build the target program